With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 Of course, online reviews aren’t the only type of customer feedback that you can collect.
 When you send a customer survey, you can get feedback on specific areas of the customer journey.
-A real estate agent can send a client surveys after major milestones, in order to get a better idea of how the customer feels throughout the sales process.
+A real estate agent can send client surveys after major milestones, in order to get a better idea of how the customer feels throughout the sales process.

+One survey you should consider sending is a net promoter score (NPS) survey.
 Net promoter score is an easy way for you to find out how your customers feel about your business.
 It works like this: your customers are asked to select how they feel about your business on a scale of 0-10.

 If one of your competitors has a higher overall star rating than you, keep an eye out and see the areas where customers are praising them.
 If a competitor is consistently getting praised because of “short wait times”, it might be a good idea to explore options to cut down on your own wait time.